cjrh/coroexecutor/README.rst

 correct thing to do because you can control what happens in each of the scenarios presented above.
 But what happens if your code is not supplying the jobs and you don't control how error handling inside them is being managed?
+By default, if any job raises an exception (cancellation or otherwise) that will initiate "shutdown" of the executor instance, and all other pending jobs on that executor will be cancelled.

-In this case, you can ask ``CoroutineExecutor`` to ignore the task errors for you:
+If you have a situation where this is not desired, you can ask ``CoroutineExecutor`` to ignore all task errors for you:

 .. code-block:: python3